datafolklabs/backpedal/README.md

-# Backpeddle
+# Backpedal

 It's like `os.walk`, but backwards... and on a bicycle.

 ## Motivation?

-The primary use case for Backpeddle is finding files from within your current directory, and/or parent(s).
+The primary use case for Backpedal is finding files from within your current directory, and/or parent(s).
 For example, both Vagrant and Fabric support running from nested sub-directories within a project while loading their associated `Vagrantfile` of `fabfile.py` from the root (parent) project directory by searching from the current directory and upward.

 ## Contributors